Fiink/CT19/README.md

 # Towards Dynamic Time Sensitive Networking(TSN) for the Factories of the Future

-This Github repository contains all worksheets relevant for the CT 7th semester project.
+This Github repository contains all worksheets and test setups relevant for the CT 7th semester project.